 Some of these wrong reasons included:

-- Pressure from friends and family.
+- Pressure from friends and family

 - Feeling like a “loser” because they were single and settling for the first person that came along

 - Being together for image—because the relationship looked good on paper (or in photos), not because the two people actually admired each other.

 - Being young and naive and hopelessly in love and thinking that love would solve everything.

-As we’ll see throughout the rest of this article, everything that makes a relationship “work” (and by work, I mean that it is happy and sustainable for both people involved) requires a genuine, deep-level admiration for each other.
+Everything that makes a relationship “work” (and by work, I mean that it is happy and sustainable for both people involved) requires a genuine, deep-level admiration for each other.
 Without that mutual admiration, everything else will unravel.

 2. Have Realistic Expectations About Relationships and Romance

-You are absolutely not going to be absolutely gaga over each other every single day for the rest of your lives, and all this ‘happily ever after’ bullshit is just setting people up for failure.
-They go into relationship with these unrealistic expectations.
+You are absolutely not going to be gaga over each other every single day for the rest of your lives, and all this ‘happily ever after’ bullshit is just setting people up for failure.
+They go into relationships with these unrealistic expectations.
 Then, the instant they realize they aren’t ‘gaga’ anymore, they think the relationship is broken and over, and they need to get out.
 No!
 There will be days, or weeks, or maybe even longer, when you aren’t all mushy-gushy in-love.
 You’re even going to wake up some morning and think, “Ugh, you’re still here….”
 That’s normal!
-And more importantly, sticking it out is totally worth it, because that, too, will change.
-In a day, or a week, or maybe even longer, you’ll look at that person and a giant wave of love will inundate you, and you’ll love them so much you think your heart can’t possibly hold it all and is going to burst.
+And more importantly, sticking it out is totally worth it, because . . . in a day, or a week, or maybe even longer, you’ll look at that person and a giant wave of love will inundate you, and you’ll love them so much you think your heart can’t possibly hold it all and is going to burst.
 Because a love that’s alive is also constantly evolving.
 It expands and contracts and mellows and deepens.
 It’s not going to be the way it used to be, or the way it will be, and it shouldn’t be.
-I think if more couples understood that, they’d be less inclined to panic and rush to break up or divorce.”
+I think if more couples understood that, they’d be less inclined to panic and rush to break up or divorce.

 But this form of love is also far more satisfying and meaningful.
 And, at the end of the day, it brings true happiness, not just another series of highs.

-“Happily Ever After doesn’t exist.
+Happily Ever After doesn’t exist.
 Every day you wake up and decide to love your partner and your life—the good, the bad and the ugly.
-Some days it’s a struggle and some days you feel like the luckiest person in the world.”
+Some days it’s a struggle and some days you feel like the luckiest person in the world.

-3. The Most Important Factor in a Relationship is Not Communication, But Respect
+3. The Most Important Factor in a Relationship Is Not Communication, But Respect

-What I can tell you is the #1 thing, most important above all else is respect.
+What I can tell you is the #1 thing . . . is respect.
 It’s not sexual attraction, looks, shared goals, religion or lack of, nor is it love.
 There are times when you won’t feel love for your partner.
-That is the truth.
 But you never want to lose respect for your partner.
-Once you lose respect you will never get it back.
+Once you lose respect, you will never get it back.

 And there is some merit to that (which I’ll get to later).

-“My husband and I have been together 15 years this winter.
-I’ve thought a lot about what seems to be keeping us together, while marriages around us crumble (seriously, it’s everywhere… we seem to be at that age).
-The one word that I keep coming back to is “respect”.
+My husband and I have been together 15 years.
+I’ve thought a lot about what seems to be keeping us together, while marriages around us crumble (seriously, it’s everywhere . . . we seem to be at that age).
+The one word that I keep coming back to is “respect.”
 Of course, this means showing respect, but that is too superficial.
 Just showing it isn’t enough.
 You have to feel it deep within you.
-I deeply and genuinely respect him for his work ethic, his patience, his creativity, his intelligence, and his core values.
+I deeply and genuinely respect [my husband] for his work ethic, his patience, his creativity, his intelligence, and his core values.
 From this respect comes everything else—trust, patience, perseverance (because sometimes life is really hard and you both just have to persevere).
 I want to hear what he has to say (even if I don’t agree with him) because I respect his opinion.
-I want to enable him to have some free time within our insanely busy lives because I respect his choices of how he spends his time and who he spends time with.
-And, really, what this mutual respect means is that we feel safe sharing our deepest, most intimate selves with each other.”
+I want to enable him to have some free time within our insanely busy lives because I respect how he spends his time and who he spends time with.
+And, really, what this mutual respect means is that we feel safe sharing our deepest, most intimate selves with each other.

 Respect yourself and your wife.
 Never talk badly to or about her.
 If you don’t respect your wife, you don’t respect yourself.
 You chose her—live up to that choice.

-So what does respect look like?
+So, what does respect look like?